novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 This was an entirely unexpected approach, and Kim Sung-moo's eyes widened in surprise.

 "Of course.
-If it's Son Jung-ui, he would definitely push for the IPO."
+If it's Son Jung-yi, he would definitely push for the IPO."

 Though the success of Jungle Japan in Japan was crucial, Kim Sung-moo's instinct told him that the portal site would become a perfect global information hub within a few years.